Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Geometry of Free by Free extensions

 Since the restriction of each $\phi_i$ to $F^i$ is fully irreducible, every leaf of $\Lambda^+_i$ is generic and hence not a circuit.
 If $\ell\in \Lambda^+_i$ is any leaf which is carried by $\mathcal{A}_{na}(\Lambda^\pm_j)$, $i\neq j$, malnormality of $\mathcal{A}_{na}(\Lambda^\pm_j)$ implies that there must be some free factor conjugacy class $[H]\in \mathcal{A}_{na}(\Lambda^\pm_j)$ which carries $\Lambda^+_i$ (since the set of lines carried by $[H]$ is closed and $\overline{\ell} = \Lambda^+_i$).
 By definition of free factor support we then get $F^i \leq H$ up to conjugation, which is equivalent to saying that the distance between $[F^i]$ and $[H]$ in the free factor complex of $\F$ is $\leq 1$.
 The converse follows directly from definitions.

-The proof of (3) is exactly the same as the proof of \cite[Lemma 5.2]{Gh-23} (the cited proof does not anywhere use the atoroidal / hyperbolicity assumptions on the automorphisms) or one can see \cite[Remark 2.8, page 208]{HM-20}. \end{proof}
+The proof of (3) is exactly the same as the proof of \cite[Lemma 5.2]{Gh-23} (the cited proof does not anywhere use the assumptions of being atoroidal on the automorphisms) or one can see \cite[Remark 2.8, page 208]{HM-20}. \end{proof}

 \begin{lemma} Let $\psi\in\out$ is partially fully irreducible with respect to $F$.
 Then there exists a $\psi$-invariant, malnormal subgroup system $\mathcal{K} = \{[K_1], \ldots , [K_p]\}$ such that the extension group $\F\rtimes \langle \psi \rangle$ is strongly hyperbolic relative to the collection of subgroups $\{K_s{\rtimes_\Psi}_s \mathbb{Z}\}_{s=1}^p$, where $\Psi_s$ is a chosen lift of $\phi$ such that $\Psi_s(K_s)=K_s$. \end{lemma}